Can anxiety cause chest pain?

-She knew all of these things deep down before her therapy, but somehow it didn’t register because the panic attack itself or the fear of having one just clouded her mind an ability to reason.
+She knew all of these things deep down before her therapy, but somehow it didn’t register because the panic attack itself or the fear of having one just clouded her mind and ability to reason.

 M will be writing an article on general anxiety and panic attacks and she will go into more depth on how, with the help of a therapist, she identified the root causes of her extreme anxiety and managed to overcome it.

-Anyone who suffers with anxiety has a trigger or a number of triggers, but you need to dig deep to find out what the root of your problem is before you can deal with them.
+Anyone who suffers from anxiety has a trigger or a number of triggers, but you need to dig deep to find out what the root of your problem is before you can deal with them.
 You need to look into your daily routine, your feelings and thoughts and find what really makes you feel anxious in the first place.
 It is worth repeating…

-Grab a notebook, write a journal, whatever you feel will help you consciously take note of your feelings at any particular time, but take note of it all, because it will be helpful for you to identify what is really at the root of your anxiety.
+Grab a notebook, write a journal, whatever you feel will help you consciously take note of your feelings at any particular time, but take note of it all because it will be helpful for you to identify what is really at the root of your anxiety.